 Child language problems involve difficulties in the development and mastery of language skills.
 Children may have difficulty understanding what they hear, see, and experience, or formulating what they want to say.
 Language problems may affect school performance.

 The Center’s Accent Modification Program is designed to provide tools and information for professionals who wish to be more easily understood by their colleagues and others in the work environment.
 The program modules address a variety of work-oriented skills, and include extensive paired and group practice opportunities.
-Designed for motivated adults, the results of the 8-module program include improved confidence and communicative success for business and social situations.
-Practice outside the classroom is expected.
+Designed for motivated adults, the results of the 8-module program include improved confidence and communicative success for business and social situations, with practice outside the classroom expected.

 Program modules are typically offered at the Center, but it may be possible to arrange modules or short courses on site at your work location, to avoid missed time for travel by employees.
 Group instruction is strongly recommended, but special arrangements are sometimes made for an individualized training program.

-Please contact Savannah Speech and Hearing Center for more information about Accent Modification.
+Please contact us at (912) 355-4601 or by an emailing email@example.com for more information about Accent Modification.

 SpeechEasy is a proven fluency tool used to reduce stuttering and to help increase fluency.
 While you will not stop stuttering completely (there is no cure for stuttering), we can help you take back control of your speech, and your life.